simphotonics/generic_reader/README.md

 Source code generation relies heavily on *constants* (instantiated by a constructor prefixed with the keyword const) since constants are known at compile time.
 Compile-time constant expressions are represented by a [DartObject] and can be accessed by using the method [computeConstantValue()] (available for elements representing a variable).

 For built-in types, [DartObject] has methods that allow reading the underlying constant object.
-For example, it is an easy task to retrieve a constant value of type `String`:
+For example, it is an easy task to retrieve a value of type `String`:
 ```Dart
 // Let 'nameFieldElement' be a FieldElement containing a String.
 final constantObject = nameFieldElement.computeConstantValue();